 DNP requires a more intensive research pathway in addition to more clinical hours than an MSN degree.
 At the bedside, the MSN & DNP are no different at the practice level.
 I work side by side with DNP prepared NPs and we perform the exact same job.
 Although I’m sure there are probably pay differences.

 A DNP degree will also guarantee you a teaching position, whereas my MSN degree will not allow me to teach DNP students (which makes sense).
 Supervisory positions at the NP level are almost always requiring the DNP terminal degree.
 These are all things that will matter to you later in your career.

 The MSN degree is still an option in many areas of the country… but it’s being phased out.
 For instance, the program I graduated from no longer exists.
 It was eliminated before I even graduated.

 - Traditional vs. Online or Cohort (it combines traditional with online classes)

 - The location of clinical rotations will matter

-- Who will be making the arrangments for your preceptors
+- Who will be making the arrangements for your preceptors

 - You? or your school?